 Alcohol contains calories.
 Yet drinking in moderation doesn’t lead to weight gain.
 Indeed, some studies find a small weight loss among women who drink.

 The medical evidence of this is strong.
-A large number of studies of thousands of people report this.
-It’s important that many of the studies are very large.
+A large number of studies of thousands of people report it.
+Many are very large.

 It’s not clear why moderate alcohol drinking doesn’t increase weight.
 Some researchers report that the body may not use alcohol efficiently.
 Alcohol also appears to increase metabolic rate greatly.
 Then the body burns more calories.
 Other research finds that sugar consumption drops as alcohol drinking goes up.
 Learn more at Alcohol, Calories and Weight: Surprising Facts.